Why Eco?

 The aim of the project was not only to illustrate how such a building is constructed and operates but also to initiate the transfer of the necessary skills from countries where the technology and legal requirements are in place like in Germany; such buildings, suppliers, skills of workers are not yet in place in Montenegro.
 This Eco-House was thus become a practical demonstration of sustainable, energy-efficient building practice combined with an environment for the various trades and professions involved in the construction industry, from building contractors, architects, and equipment/material suppliers, to government agencies and educational establishments.

-flowersgrassThe concept of the house itself is that its construction is passive – ie. making use of the design to minimise energy consumption throughout the year.
+flowersgrassThe concept of the house itself is that its construction is passive – IE. making use of the design to mini-mise energy consumption throughout the year.
 The principle is that with a closed highly insulated shell, comfort levels can be achieved by heating and cooling the flow of fresh air coming into the building.

 Recovery of the waste heat in the exhaust air is an essential part of this.
 Additionally, the demand for the external power supply will be minimised by the use of solar energy for water heating and, possibly, electricity generation.
 With water in short supply in the country, especially during the summer, rain-water harvesting and the recycling of ‘grey’ water will also be an essential part of the house.